Some in New Mexico say Wichita flag uses stolen symbol

 The New Mexico state flag has a yellow background with a red Zia symbol in the center.
 It’s the ancient Zia Indians of New Mexico’s symbol for the sun.
 It’s a red circle with groups of rays pointing in four directions.

 A symbol that looks similar to the one on the city flag of Wichita.
-KSN’s sister station, KRQE, in Albuquerque reports it has people there outraged.
+KSN’s sister station, KRQE, in Albuquerque reports it has people upset.

-Some in New Mexico believe the flag’s artist Cecil McAlister stole the design since the New Mexico flag was created about ten years before his.
+Some in New Mexico believe the flag’s artist Cecil McAlister stole the design since the New Mexico flag was created about 10 years before his.

 There are some differences.
 The Wichita Flag only has three rays extending in each direction form the sun and a circle in the middle.
 The Zia has four rays.